litterat/litterat/litterat-theory.md

     A B

 What follows as the third element?
 I can state that it will be "A B A", "A B B", or "A B (A or B)".
-Given only the tokens A and B exist there is no other option.
+Given only the tokens A and B exist there is no other option for a serial form.
 Effectively "A B A" and "A B B" are examples of the product type while "A or B" is the sum type.
 The number of tokens (atomic types) can be expanded but as long as there's a serial form the options are limited.

+One final option to the question of what follows "A B" is splitting the stream into two directions; this is the annotation use case.
+The first stream continued with the normal specification, and another stream begins at the same point.
+This can be thought of as the option, "A B (both A and B)".
+While technically, this could be specified as a specialised product type, it is interesting enough that it warrants its own discussion.

 The other concept that is prevalent in Backus-Nuar Form and Abstract Syntax is substitution that has its basis in [Context Free Grammars](https://en.wikipedia.org/wiki/Context-free_grammar).
 The idea that a specification is made up of smaller named rules that use the named rules in different parts of the specification.
 This gives rise to the concept of a type system and problems of naming and namespaces.
 It is important to note that the names are metadata for the specification and don't necessarily change the data format.
 As such, it's possible to use substitution to define rules which may look different but result in the same structure.

-A common property of these rules is that they form constructor rules for implementation languages.
+A common property of these production rules (often referred to as type definitions) is that they form constructor patterns for the implementation languages.
+For instance a rule for a circle includes x,y and radius values and it maps to a class Circle with constructor with the same parameters.
 As such, it is common to see a one to one mapping of a production rule (named rule or type) to a specific type in a language.

 While ASN.1 defines an Abstract Syntax that defines the structure of data that can then be written using a variety of data formats, using the above concepts we can build an Abstract Model that can be used to understand all schemas and data formats.
 The Abstract Data Model for data serialization can be boiled down to the following underlying concepts: